BenjaminKyamanywa/employee-manager/README.md

 Here's what you can do with Facerecognition:

-- **View Employees**: You can add a book to read.
+- **View Employees**: You can view all employees with their information addded.

-- **Add employee**: You can add a book to read.
+- **Add employee**: You can add a new employee with their bio data.

-- **Edit employee information**: A user can add a book that they are currently reading.
+- **Edit employee information**: You can edit an employee's information.

-- **Delete employee**: You can also add a book you want to read at some point in the future.
+- **Delete employee**: You can also delete and employee from the app.

 ## 📚 Lessons